marwan475/TwistedOS-V2/README.md

 ## Summary

-X86_64 OS that boots via UEFI into a higher-half kernel with PMM, VMM, scheduling, sleep, isolated user address spaces, ELF loading from initramfs-backed VFS, and a layered kernel architecture of a dispatcher thats called on all entrypoints to the kernel and routes reqeust to translation layer → logic layer → resource layer.
+X86_64 OS that boots via UEFI into a higher-half kernel with PMM, VMM, scheduling, sleep, process signaling, event queues, isolated user address spaces, dynamic ELF loading from VFS, and a layered kernel architecture of a dispatcher thats called on all entrypoints to the kernel and routes reqeust to translation layer → logic layer → resource layer.

 ## Developed